-Serbia is a unitary state composed of municipalities (opstina), cities
+Serbia is a unitary state composed of municipalities (opstina), cities (grad) and autonomous provinces (autonomne pokrajine).

 LOCAL LEVEL: 174 MUNICIPALITIES (OPSTINA) AND CITIES (GRAD)

 The municipal or city assembly (skupstina opstine or skupstina grada) is composed of councillors elected by direct universal suffrage for a four-year term.
 The assembly enacts municipal or city statutes, rules of procedure, development programmes, the municipal budget, urban planning and other municipal regulations.
 It also appoints and dismisses members of the municipal or city council and the president of the assembly, who organises the assembly's work and chairs its sessions.